-Category Technology Geography Completeness Reliability Business travel Only flights and rental cars were considered Activity data restricted to nine countries The calculation was based on an extrapolation of data of the eight top highspend countries Based on reports from travel agencies and expenses reporting Employee commuting Currently it is not possible to distinguish between different transportation types No geographical differences included All Sika employees were considered The calculation is based on generic assumptions Upstream leased assets Different technologies cannot be differentiated with monetary emission factors Global monetary emission factors were applied hence different geographies were not considered Leased assets which are paid with yearly rents (e.g. building rentals) were not included.
+Category Technology Geography Completeness Reliability Employee commuting Currently it is not possible to distinguish between different transportation types No geographical differences included All Sika employees were considered The calculation is based on generic assumptions Upstream leased assets Different technologies cannot be differentiated with monetary emission factors Global monetary emission factors were applied hence different geographies were not considered Leased assets which are paid with yearly rents (e.g., building rentals) were not included.
 It was assumed that rents do not reflect the upstream emissions The spend-based method was applied.
-The spend-based method is considered the least specific according to the GHGP Downstream transportation and distribution Currently, it is not possible to distinguish between transportation modes Assumptions were made on country and regional level.
-Emission factors were applied on regional granularity Intercompany and intraplant transportation was included where postal codes were maintained Potential data quality issues related to limited maintenance of customer postal code information in SAP Use of sold products Where applicable, information about specific technologies was included in the screening Indirect emissions were screened, assessed as immaterial and thus excluded.
-Continuous investigation in alignment with innovation is needed to assess the materiality Assumptions on relevant VOCs was taken on eClass level.
-No material specific VOC data collected End-of-Life (EoL) treatment of sold products Currently, no information/ data is available regarding the endoflife scenarios of Sika products.
-Assumptions were made No geographical diffe rences were considered Some entities are not included in the general spend management system Assumptions were made regarding the carbon content for each material eClass 21 .
-Average-data for Packaging
+Downstream transportation and distribution Currently, it is not possible to distinguish between transportation modes Assumptions were made on country and regional level.
+Emission factors were applied on regional granularity Intercompany and intraplant transportation was included where postal codes were maintained Potential data quality issues related to limited maintenance of customer postal code information in SAP Use of sold products Where applicable, information about specific technologies was included in the screening Indirect emissions were screened, assessed as immaterial, and thus excluded Assumptions on relevant VOCs were taken on eClass level.
+No material-specific VOC data collected End-of-Life (EoL) treatment of sold products Currently, no information/ data is available regarding the EoL scenarios of Sika products.
+Assumptions were made No geographical diff- erences were considered Some entities are not included in the general spend management system Assumptions were made regarding the carbon content for each material eClass 16 .
+Average-data for packaging